 Summary List of Swindon Treatments for Chronic Fatigue Syndrome - click here or scroll down

-I am assuming that if your diagnosis is Chronic Fatigue Syndrome or Fibromyalgia you would also be welcome at this group, but please check with the leader of the group.
+I am assuming that if you have a diagnosis of Chronic Fatigue Syndrome or Fibromyalgia you would also be welcome at this group, but please check with the leader of the group.

 At the time of writing, the Swindon ME Support Group meet every 3rd Wednesday of the month at Manor Farm Pub, Haydon Wick, Swindon SN25 1JE